PKI Reading Time: 5 minutes

 These downsides are usually circumvented by implementing structured certificate management processes from day 1, and ensuring that all ops teams are equipped with ample visibility and control over their PKI.
 Automate the manual processes to remove the margin of error, and you’ve got yourself a foolproof security infrastructure to handle your encryption needs.

 And in order to do that, you’d do well in following some industry-standard best practices.
 The official ones are detailed in the NCCoE-published guide on the NIST recommendations for TLS certificate management.
-However, if you’d like a quick, distilled summary of the de-facto mandated principles to be followed while managing TLS certificates, here are our top 5 best practices for certificate management, in no particular order:
+However, if you’d like a quick, distilled summary of the de-facto mandated principles to be followed while managing TLS certificates, here are our top 5 best practices for certificate lifecycle management, in no particular order:

 1. Obtain Visibility